Eagle Island lighthouses

 Eagle Island is located close to the edge of the Continental Shelf and is constantly pounded by powerful waves from the Atlantic.
 When the lighthouses were first built in the 19th century there were two lighthouses and seven dwelling houses on Eagle Island, according to the 1841 census.
-By the 1911 census there was only one dwelling house listed on the island.
-Despite the erection of a massive storm wall to protect the lighthouses, one of the lighthouses was destroyed by the severe storms and its remains still litter the ground it used to stand on.
+By the 1911 census, there was only one dwelling house listed on the island.
+Despite the erection of a massive storm wall to protect the lighthouses, the lights were repeatedly hit by waves coming off the Atlantic.

 Although the lighthouse sites sit almost 200 ft above the high water mark, during a severe storm on 17 January 1836, a rock was thrown up the cliffs and smashed the glass in a window 87 ft high up in the tower building.
 On 11 March 1861 at midday the light room of the East tower was struck by a rogue wave, smashing 23 panes, washing some of the lamps down the stairs, and damaging the reflectors with broken glass beyond repair.
 The light was restored the following night with a reduced number of lamps and reflectors.
 So much water cascaded down the tower in the incident that it was impossible for the keepers to open the door at the base, and they had to drill holes in it to let the water out.

-Storms constantly batter the lighthouse at Eagle Island and gradually it was realised that Eagle Island was not well suited to human habitation.
+Storms constantly batter the lighthouse at Eagle Island and gradually it was realized that Eagle Island was not well suited to human habitation.
 The families on the island were rehoused near to Corclough on the mainland at the end of the 19th century, although lighthouse keepers remained resident.
 On 31 March 1988 the lighthouse was made automatic and there have been no lighthouse keepers resident on the island since.